phamcongthuy/challenge/submit.markdown

 * Think boldly and creatively about the proposed activation
 * Ensure that the activation creates clear and accessible engagement pathways for Angelenos
 * Consider the varied methods of engaging communities.
 Engagement opportunities may include, but are not limited to, policy advocacy, volunteering, participating in political processes, trainings, consumer-driven efforts like buycotts and boycotts, digital activism, creation or implementation of new technology to drive engagement.
-Strategies cannot include any political election-related activities like candidate endorsements.
-* If your organization plans to engage in lobbying, please be sure to provide an allocated budget in your application.
+* If your organization plans to engage in any activities that would constitute lobbying for tax law purposes, please be sure to provide an allocated budget with your application.
+LA2050 can only fund the non-lobbying portion of your project budgets.

 ### Dates